ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 ## Configuring log out
 {: #kube-logout}

 When you configure your application to use the Ingress Controller annotation, a session with the user's browser is established.
 To end the Ingress session, call the `/appid_logout` endpoint and then redirect your users to a home or sign in page.
 Be sure that the log out code is called as a reaction to the user clicking `Logout` in your app.
-Be sure that you add your log out URI to your [whitelisted redirect URIs](/docs/appid?topic=appid-managing-idp#add-redirect-uri).
+Be sure that you add your log out URI to your [allow listed redirect URIs](/docs/appid?topic=appid-managing-idp#add-redirect-uri).
 Your URI will look similar to `https://mycluster.us-south.containers.appdomain.cloud/myapp1path/appid_logout`.